 From the smoky, sizzling food stalls in Taipei's night markets, to the deftly-crafted dumplings of Din Tai Fung, Taiwan loves its food – and so will you....

 Taiwan is a haven for foodies, where the streets are alive with the smells of freshly steamed dumplings and the sounds of sizzling pancakes.
 Don't miss these top 5 delectable dishes to try.
-Plus, read to the end to download your complimentary e-guide to Taiwan, with more cuisine highlights, as well as need-to-know travel tips, top outdoor adventures and more…
+Plus, read to the end to download your complimentary e-guide to Taiwan, with more cuisine highlights, as well as need-to-know travel tips, top outdoor adventures, city highlights and more…

 What’s that?
 This tangle of noodles, spicy broth, and succulent slow-cooked beef is Taiwan's favourite dish – slurped everywhere from street markets to five-star restaurants.
 It'll warm you from the inside out: the perfect post-hike grub.